Note: Exercise files are found here

 2D) Use the Build/“Add Hydrogens” menu item to add the remaining H atoms to the other end of the molecule.

 2E) Optimize the bond distances and angles using Extensions/“Optimize Geometry”.
 Use it a few times until no further changes are visible.
-The molecule should appear as below, with regularized bond distances and angles.
+The molecule should appear as below.

-3A) To start, in GSAS-II open the distort1.gpx file that is supplied in the Exercise files.
-We then will create a rigid body for this project.
-Start by clicking on the “Rigid bodies” tree item.
+3A) To start, open the supplied distort1.gpx file in GSAS-II.
+Then we will create a rigid body for this project by clicking on the “Rigid bodies” tree item.
 Click on the “Edit Residue Body”/“Extract from file” menu item, select the format as XYZ and then select the file written in step 2F (regularized.xyz).

 Note that the “Import XYZ” menu command could also be used, but “Extract from file” allows atoms to be selected, recomputes the origin as the midpoint between atoms and allows rigid body axes and the origin to be defined based on user preferences.
 With “Import XYZ” the coordinates would be used exactly as in created by Avogadro.